open-ephys/gui-docs/source/User-Manual/Plugins/Commutator-Control.rst

 ..  image:: ../../_static/images/plugins/commutatorcontrol/oecommutator.png
     :alt: Annotated settings interface for the Commutator Control plugin

-..  csv-table:: Prevents twist in the tether connecting a moving animal to a stationary `Open Ephys Acquisition Board Gen 3 <https://open-ephys.org/acq-board>`__.
+..  csv-table:: Prevents twist in the tether connecting a moving animal to a stationary `Open Ephys acquisition board Gen3 <https://open-ephys.org/acq-board>`__ using orientation data collected from a 3D-capable headstage.
     :widths: 18, 80

     "*Plugin Type*", "Sink"